We were headed to dinner at a restaurant called simply, “The Buffet.” Not a buffet, but The Buffet.

 We can love the power of language and literature to endure, and we can love its capacity to awaken, prophesy, and inspire.

 Artistry and accessibility need not be oil and water.
 They can be a vinaigrette.
 Isn’t accessibility part of the art?

 In short, I don’t believe I made myself smaller by picking a more common word, shortage, rather than dearth.
 (Shoot, I could have used “paucity,” and then where would we be?)
 I do not believe we brutalize language by appreciating its many uses.

-I cannot tell you which use, your own pleasure or hospitality, is best in each moment.
+I cannot tell you which to use, your own pleasure or hospitality.
+Either is best in each moment.
 So I will leave you with this self-gratifying dilemma: Love your words, love your readers, and love who you become as you balance the two.

 Did you find value in this blog post?
 Please sign up for my weekly newsletter.
 I’ll send you helpful tips to help you grow your freelance business.